Robigalia: Origin

 Like many other aspects of Roman law and religion, the institution of the Robigalia was attributed to the Sabine Numa Pompilius, in the eleventh year of his reign as the second king of Rome.
 The combined presence of Numa and the flamen Quirinalis, the high priest of Quirinus, the Sabine god of war who become identified with Mars, may suggest a Sabine origin.

 The late Republican scholar Varro says that the Robigalia was named for the god Robigus, who as the numen or personification of agricultural disease could also prevent it.
 He was thus a potentially malignant deity to be propitiated, as Aulus Gellius notes.
 But the gender of this deity is elusive.
 The agricultural writer Columella gives the name in the feminine as Robigo, like the word used for a form of the disease of wheat rust, which has a reddish or reddish-brown color.
 Both Robigus and robigo are also found as Rubig- which, following the etymology-by-association of antiquity, was thought to be connected to the color red (ruber) as a form of homeopathic or sympathetic magic.
-The color is thematic: the disease was red, the requisite puppies (or sometimes bitches) had a red coat, the red of blood recalls the distinctively Roman incarnation of Mars as both a god of agriculture and bloodshed.
+Festus, a 2nd-century Roman grammarian, describes a sacrifice of red dogs ("rufae canes") whose color was supposed to resemble ripe corn.
+It is possible, though not certain, that these dogs were offered at sacrifices to Robigus.

 William Warde Fowler, whose work on Roman festivals remains a standard reference, entertained the idea that Robigus is an "indigitation" of Mars, that is, a name to be used in a prayer formulary to fix the local action of the invoked god.
 In support of this idea, the priest who presided was the flamen Quirinalis, and the ludi were held for both Mars and Robigo.
 The flamen recited a prayer that Ovid quotes at length in the Fasti, his six-book calendar poem on Roman holidays which provides the most extended, though problematic, description of the day.